japhero/ObsidianMain/Areas/Projects/school/APUSH/Book notes/Chapter 2 notes.md

 ### Toleration Act
 ### Bacon’s Rebellion
+Bacons rebellion was a reactionary rebellion lead by Nathanial Bacon an aristocrat who was deeply unhappy with the Berkley (where he lived) government.
+After a white man was killed in a small raid by a small tribe bacon used the anger to defy the Berkley government and start a insurrection not only against the small tribe that killed the white man but also against the much bigger Susquehannock tribe.
+But what had started against a unauthorized assault on Indians had become a military challenge to the colonial government.
+Twice Bacon lead his army east to Jamestown first time gaining a pardon and second time he burned it down and drove the governor into exile.
 ### Mayflower Compact
+Because the Plymouth colony was outside of the charter given to them by the British government the puritans realized they had no legal basis for staying there, for that reason the **Mayflower Compact** was created it established a civil government and swore allegiance to the king.

 ### Plymouth
 Starting in 1606  congregation of "separatists" (A religious group prosecuted by the Church of England) formed the Plymouth plantation in cape cod.
 They had previously seeked asylum in Leyden Holland but also suffered there and decided to permanently leave.
 They where permitted by [[#The London Company|the Virginia company]] to settle in British America saying the king would "not molest them".
 This was a historic concession as it allowed people of lower social class such as the Protestants Separatists and Puritans to settle in British America.
 Because of a storm on the way there they chose to start their colony in cape cod instead of New York city making their charter invalid.